 Pain is a problem that all people experience.
 For some, it is a passing problem that is easily dismissed.
 For others, however, it is a problem that can lead to significant issues.
 When the pain becomes severe or chronic, it needs to be treated by a professional.
-Many people in Bedford, Hearst and the Dallas area use Dr. Dickerman to treat these problems.
-He is a board certified spine and neurological doctor that can help you to overcome a variety of issues.
+Many people in Bedford, Hearst, and the Dallas area use Dr. Dickerman to treat these problems.
+He is a board-certified spine and neurological doctor that can help you to overcome a variety of issues.
 Contact him today to get started on the road to recovery.

 Pain may come in many different forms and levels of severity.
-For some, however, the problem is so severe that is impacts their quality of life in an amazing way.
+For some, however, the problem is so severe that it impacts their quality of life in an amazing way.
 One of those types of pain is trigeminal neuralgia.
 It involves the trigeminal nerve and can produce severe, burning and shocking sensations in the area of the face.
-Fortunately, this is a fairly rare problem but when it does occur, it can be chronic and the symptoms can be triggered from anything from brushing the teeth to chewing and even talking.
+Fortunately, this is a fairly rare problem but when it does occur, it can be chronic and the symptoms can be triggered by anything from brushing the teeth to chewing and even talking.

 One of the options that may be considered to treat this condition is Microvascular Decompression for Trigeminal Neuralgia.
 This is a surgical procedure that can help to relieve some of the problems a person who is suffering from this problem is experiencing.
 It isn’t a cure for the problem but it can help to reduce the amount and severity of the pain a person has.
 The surgery itself is done because of the compression of the cranial nerve, which may be leading to the symptoms you are experiencing.
 Some people may get a lot of relief from this procedure, others may not feel as much relief.